ProjectBots/StreamRaidersBot/README.md

 to prevent bans this bot will wait 100 - 720 sec before it checks the raids again.

+to open the Guide, click the ? in the top right
 you can skip the wait by pressing the next button.
 the Map buttons will show the current map.
 you can seewhich chest a raid will bring on the right of the map buttons.